February

 You can test orders with full accuracy

-For any WooCommerce store, having seamless order processing matters the most.
-A product page that remains unresponsive, a payment page that takes too long to respond, and a lengthy checkout process are a few things that can make customers ditch your online store.
+For any WooCommerce store, seamless order processing is absolutely critical.
+A product page that lags, a payment gateway that fails to respond, or a complicated checkout process can quickly drive potential customers away—resulting in lost sales and diminished trust.

 Debug your store